 Keep LT Burger in your back pocket for the time you’re craving a burger, but don’t want to cook one on your own.
 Come with the whole family and sit in a big booth, or just sit at the bar with a beer.
 The milkshakes are good too.

 Most people come to Suki Zuki for two things: the spicy tuna sandwich and the chicken teriyaki salad.
 The former is basically a spicy tuna roll in the shape of a triangular tea sandwich, while the latter is a finely chopped salad with chicken, wonton strips, and a tangy dressing.
 Overall, this is an easygoing sushi place with reasonable prices on the one-block strip known as the town of Watermill.
-Expect a wait at prime times on Friday or Saturday nights.
+Expect a wait on Friday or Saturday nights.

 Tutto Il Giorno